Serena Williams: Fashion

-Williams was noted for her unusual and colorful outfits on court.
+Williams has been noted for her unusual and colorful outfits on court.
 She arrived at the 2004 US Open in a denim skirt and knee-high leg wraps that looked like boots, which she was not allowed to wear during matches.
 At the 2018 French Open, she promoted her clothing line Serena by wearing a catsuit, which was subsequently banned by the French Tennis Federation.
-At the 2018 US Open, Williams wore a black tutu during her first match.
+(Note: Attributed to multiple references:) At the 2018 US Open, Williams wore a black tutu during her first match.

 In 2009, she launched a signature collection of handbags and jewelry, Signature Statement, which is sold mainly on the Home Shopping Network.
 In 2010, she became a certified nail technician in preparation for her upcoming nail collection with HairTech.

 In February 2019, Williams was appointed to the board of directors of the online fashion marketplace Poshmark.
 In the fall of that year, she launched the first collection of her clothing line S by Serena.
 Inspired by 1990s street wear, the apparel is designed for a range of body types and body sizes.